Stahlrohrlanze: M1893nA

-The M1893nA was a slight variation on the M1890.
+The M1893nA is a slight variation on the M1890.
 For the first time the haft was made from drawn, soft steel and was 36 mm in diameter.
 The point, still quadrangular in section, was made slightly thicker.
 The lance is described by Kruszyński (2021) as measuring 3.2 m but by Larson and Yallop (2017) as measuring 10 ft 3+1/2 in, both sources agree that the lance weighed 2.12 kg.
-There was a brass handle, lined with cloth, at the mid-point of the lance.
-One third from the base was a brass ring with leather tassel that was used to carry the lance (the conical base fitted into a leather sleeve at the cavalryman's right stirrup).
+There is a brass handle, lined with cloth, at the mid-point of the lance.
+One third from the base is a brass ring with leather tassel that was used to carry the lance (the conical base fitted into a leather sleeve at the cavalryman's right stirrup).

-In place of the six pennon eyelets of the M1890 the M1893 had four eyelets in hemispherical brass knobs, more substantial than those found in the 1890 model.
+In place of the six pennon eyelets of the M1890 the M1893 has four eyelets in hemispherical brass knobs, more substantial than those found in the 1890 model.
 From 1890 the M1890, which remained in service alongside the newer model, was modified to more closely resemble it, with two of the eyelets being removed.
 A modified example is held in the collection of the United Kingdom's Royal Armouries.
 All lances, prior to 1914, were manufactured by Gewehrfabrik Danzig.

 All mounted German cavalry (some units were dismounted and fought as infantry) during the First World War were issued with lances.
 They became the cavalry's only close combat weapon after swords were withdrawn from field service in 1915, remaining so for the rest of the war.
 The lance continued in service with the cavalry of the post-war Reichswehr, but was withdrawn from field service in 1927.
-Some units continued to carry a sword until the Second World War.
+Some cavalry units continued to carry a sword until the end of the Second World War.